 A study of biology with an emphasis on ecological, genetic, and evolutionary concepts.
 Topics such as disruption of ecosystems, human population growth, world food and energy shortages, human disease, and genetic engineering will be examined and discussed.
-Intended for non-science majors.
-The course includes 2-hour of lab work each week.
-Core Requirement: Science of the Natural World
+Intended for non-science majors outside the Natural Science Division.
+The course includes 2 hours of lab work each week.
+Core Requirements: Science: Science of the Natural World